 Wildlings Forest School is insured under leisure liability coverage by Aon Risk Solutions.
 Part of your weekly fee goes towards personal accident insurance for your child.
 Our insurance policy is very comprehensive and covers $20 million public liability, professional indemnity and outdoor play.
 No child will be accepted into the program until this condition has been met.

-Why do I have to pay for the entire 5 week program in advance?
+Why do I have to pay for the entire term program in advance?

 Wildlings Forest School is run by two mothers who have additional jobs and home school their own children.
 Paying for the program in advance minimises administration time, processing fees and invoices, ensuring we get to spend more time with our own children and more time creating and running excellent programs.
+You can choose to pay and attend any of our weekly programs casually if you would prefer.
 We hope you understand.

 Why do you cost 'so much'?